CtrlK

 Workflow Clarity

 Multi-step processes are clearly sequenced with explicit checkpoints throughout.
-The 510(k) submission workflow has phase-based checkpoints, the Design Controls workflow has verification steps at each stage, and the CAPA process has a clear 7-step sequence with verification and effectiveness monitoring.
-The coordinated vulnerability disclosure also has a clear timeline-based flow.
+The 510(k) submission workflow has phase-based organization with checkpoint gates, the Design Controls workflow includes verification steps at each stage, and the CAPA process has a clear 7-step sequence with effectiveness monitoring.
+These workflows include validation/verification at appropriate points.

 3 / 3